 You’re guilty until proven innocent.

 You’re GUILTY until proven innocent in the military justice system, despite what the law says.
 Now, that goes from the beginning of the case until the end.
-So even if you are acquitted in a court-martial, your commander will likely still treat you as if you are guilty.
+So even if you are acquitted of an Article 120 UCMJ crime in a court-martial, your commander will likely still treat you as if you are guilty.

 Military juries are often biased for the alleged victim.

 When we go in front of a jury, their true bias starts leaking out.
 So many of them are like, “Whoa, if I was innocent, I would take the stand.”
 They have an inherent bias that the accused did something wrong.
 “Otherwise, you wouldn’t be sitting there.”

 None of them ever raised their hands, in all my years of experience, and agree that the accused is truly innocent until proven guilty beyond a reasonable doubt.
 They often say, “If the JAG prosecutors did not have the evidence or the proof, it would not have gotten this far, to a court-martial.”
 Many military jurors believe if you’re under investigation, you are guilty.

 In military sexual assault investigations, JAGs almost always say the case is “founded” or substantiated” – Even with little proof and a lying alleged victim.